Exchanges and Custody: Who Holds Your Keys?

 Custodial exchanges exist because they solve real problems, and it is only fair to name their honest advantages:

-The cost of that convenience is counterparty risk — the danger that the party holding your coins fails to give them back.
+The cost of that convenience is counterparty risk1 — the danger that the party holding your coins fails to give them back.
 It can happen several ways: a hack drains the company's wallets, poor management leaves it insolvent, balances get frozen or seized, or, in the worst cases, the operators were dishonest all along.
 None of these depend on you making a mistake.
 You can do everything right and still lose coins that someone else was holding.
+Unlike bank deposits, crypto held on an exchange is generally not government-insured, so if the company fails there may be no authority that makes you whole.4

 History shows exchanges can fail